Using an old webcam on modern Linux

 As it turns out, not everything is still compatible. the pac207

 to fix the major issues.
+LD_PRELOAD

-library on Debian, then using a systemd
+library on Debian, which provides the compatibility library, then using a systemd

 service override I was able to insert the environment variable into the startup: